gnunn-gitops/gitops-admin-plugin/README.md

 # Introduction

 This project is intended as a POC to understand the feasibility of using a [console dynamic plugin](https://docs.openshift.com/container-platform/4.13/web_console/dynamic-plugin/overview-dynamic-plugin.html) in OpenShift to manage OpenShift GitOps, aka Argo CD.
-The original goals of the POC were:
+The goals of the POC were:

-1. Provide a basic view of Application objects in the OpenShift console
+1. Provide a basic view of Application, ApplicationSet and AppProjects objects in the OpenShift console
 2. Support common interactions with Argo CD for operations like Sync, Refresh and Hard Refresh
+3. Provide basic support for Rollouts in the Admin perspective including operations like Promote, Promote Full, etc

 Note that this plugin is community supported and is not part of the OpenShift GitOps product nor supported by Red Hat.
 I assume no responsibility for anything that goes wrong so caveat emptor.